kezdo-webfejlesztok/programming-starter-pack/lectures/java/classes-and-objects/classes/README.md

 ### Question 5: How is an instance of a class created in Java?

-A) Using the instance keyword
+- A) Using the instance keyword
-B) By calling a function
+- B) By calling any function
-C) Using the new keyword followed by the class name
+- C) Using the new keyword followed by the class name
-D) By importing the class
+- D) By importing the class from another file or package or library or module

 ### Question 6: What should be the relationship between the name of a Java class and the filename in which it is declared?

-A) The names can be different
+- A) The names can be different
-B) The filename should be in lowercase
+- B) The filename should be in lowercase
-C) The class name and filename should be the same
+- C) The class name and filename should be the same
-D) The filename should have a special character prefix
+- D) The filename should have a special character prefix

 ### Question 7: Which of the following statements about a Java class is NOT true?

-A) A class can contain methods and behaviors
+- A) A class can contain methods and behaviors
-B) A class must have at least one method
+- B) A class must have at least one method
-C) A class is a blueprint for objects
+- C) A class is a blueprint for objects
-D) The class name should begin with a capital letter
+- D) The class name should begin with a capital letter

 ### Answers:

 1. Question: What are the primitive data types in Java from the following options?

 - B) int, double, char, boolean

 2. Question: Why can't real-world entities like books be adequately represented using only primitive data types in Java?

 - A) Because real-world entities are too complex to be represented using primitive data types

 3. Question: What is a class in Java?

 - B) A template for creating objects

 4. Question: In the context of Java, what does an instance of a class represent?

 - C) A real-world entity

 5. Question: How is an instance of a class created in Java?

 - C) Using the new keyword followed by the class name

 6. Question: What should be the relationship between the name of a Java class and the filename in which it is declared?

 - C) The class name and filename should be the same

 7. Question: Which of the following statements about a Java class is NOT true?

 - B) A class must have at least one method (Classes can exist without explicit methods)